5 Sights in Imperia, Italy (with Map and Images)

 2. Oratorio di San Pietro

-The current oratory of St. Peter the Apostle is considered, on the basis of the statements of some nineteenth-century historians, the oldest religious building in the city of Imperia.
-However, there are no documents that allow us to establish with certainty the date of the first construction, which is estimated to be the twelfth or thirteenth century.
-Sacellum of the Compagnia dei Mercanti, it later became the property of the De Verdonis (1400) and Barla (1500) families, who transformed it into a noble chapel.
-Since September 11, 1599 it has belonged to the Company of the Disciplinanti under the auspices of St. Peter the Apostle, whose name was later simplified to the Confraternity of St. Peter the Apostle, and only from that date can we fix its history as a sacred building intended for Confraternity worship.
+The current oratory of San Pietro Apostolo is considered, on the basis of statements by some nineteenth-century historians, the oldest religious building in the city of Imperia.
+However, there are no documents that allow us to establish with certainty the date of the first construction, which is estimated at the twelfth or thirteenth century.
+Chapel of the Merchants' Company, it later became the property of the De Verdonis (1400) and Barla (1500) families who transformed it into a noble chapel.
+Since 11 September 1599 it has belonged to the Company of the Disciplinanti under the auspices of St. Peter the Apostle, whose name was later simplified to the Confraternity of St. Peter the Apostle, and only from that date can we fix its history as a sacred building intended for Confraternity worship.

 3. Santuario di Nostra Signora dei Piani

-The sanctuary of Our Lady of Piani is a sanctuary located in the hamlet of Piani in the Ligurian municipality of Imperia in the province of Imperia.
-The main feast is celebrated on August 15 on the religious feast of the Assumption of Mary.
+The sanctuary of Our Lady of the Piani is a sanctuary located in the hamlet of Piani in the Ligurian municipality of Imperia in the province of Imperia.
+The main holiday is celebrated on August 15 on the religious anniversary of the Assumption of Mary.

 4. Santuario di Nostra Signora del Carmine

 The sanctuary of Our Lady of Mount Carmel is a sanctuary located in the hamlet of Costa d'Oneglia in the Ligurian municipality of Imperia, capital of the province of the same name.
-The main festival is celebrated on July 16 on the religious feast of Our Lady of Mount Carmel.
+The main feast is celebrated on July 16 on the religious anniversary of the Madonna del Carmine.

 Wikipedia: Santuario di Nostra Signora del Carmine (Imperia) (IT)